-- fitting a number of fleets with a driver advisory system which enables drivers to operate the train in a more power efficient way; - ensuring that scrapping processes for life-expired rolling stock maximises the amount of recycled materials; and - launching a new initiative to modify one of its electric fleets to fit a battery to allow it to operate on non-electrified lines, thereby eliminating the requirement to use a diesel train.
+- Fitting a number of fleets with a driver advisory system which enables drivers to operate the train in a more power efficient way; - Ensuring that scrapping processes for life-expired rolling stock maximises the amount of recycled materials; and - Launching a new initiative to modify one of its electric fleets to fit a battery to allow it to operate on non-electrified lines, thereby eliminating the requirement to use a diesel train.

-Further information on the Group's participation in industry discussions in response to the UK Government's challenge to the UK rail industry to remove all diesel-only trains by 2040 is set out in "Climate change and the regulatory environment on page 4 of this Strategic report".
+Further information on the Group's participation in industry discussions in response to the UK Government's challenge to the UK rail industry to remove all diesel-only trains by 2040 is set out in Climate change on page 4 of this Strategic report.